Peyto Lake Hike

-The hike to the Peyto Lake Viewpoint should be on every Rockies itinerary.
-This viewpoint offers one of the finest views of Peyto Lake on an accessible, family-friendly hike.
-While the main Peyto Lake viewpoint is crowded, make sure to visit the second one, which is often deserted.
+The hike to the stunning Peyto Lake should be on every Rocky Mountains itinerary.
+This Peyto Lake Viewpoint hike offers one of the finest views of Peyto Lake on an accessible, family-friendly hike.
+While the main viewpoint is crowded, make sure to visit the second one, which is often deserted.

 We love the walk to the Peyto Lake Viewpoint.
 For many visitors, this is one of the iconic views of the Canadian Rockies.
 That means it's busy, so get here early or late during the peak summer season.

-We debated sharing the Upper Peyto Lake Viewpoint on this trail description, as it has so often been a quiet refuge to share with close friends.
-It's incredible that an extra 10 minutes’ walk can yield such tranquility.
+We considered not sharing the Upper Peyto Lake Viewpoint on this trail description, as it has so often been a quiet refuge to share with close friends.
+It's incredible that an extra 10-minute walk can yield such tranquility.
 Alas, we've decided to share this route with our friends on 10Adventures.

-From the viewing platform, we strongly suggest you head a bit farther uphill and towards the Upper Peyto Lake Viewpoint.
+From the viewing platform, we strongly suggest you head a bit farther uphill toward the Upper Peyto Lake Viewpoint.
 To do this, return to the paved path you were on and continue uphill.
-Roughly 150m after leaving the viewing platform you will soon come to a sign showing that the path becomes a circuit.
+Roughly 150 m after leaving the viewing platform you will soon come to a sign showing that the path becomes a circuit.
 Go counter-clockwise on this circuit, and notice the man-made dirt trails heading out on your right.
 Wait until the paved path turns left, and there should be a sign indicating to go right towards the Upper Peyto Lake Viewpoint.
-From here there are many paths all to the same place.
+From here there are many paths that all lead to the same place.

-Take the main path and 250m later you’ll come out of the trees at the spectacular viewpoint.
-Hopefully you can savor the wonderful scenery all to yourself.
-Be careful on the rocks as it's easy to get swept up in the incredible views of Peyto Lake and not pay attention of where your feet go, and tumble from the rocks.
+Take the main path and 250 m later you’ll come out of the trees at the spectacular viewpoint.
+Hopefully, you can savor the wonderful scenery all to yourself.
+Be careful on the rocks as it's easy to get swept up in the incredible views of Peyto Lake and not pay attention to where your feet go, and tumble from the rocks.

 To return from the Upper Peyto Lake Viewpoint, head back to the main path and complete the circuit that you ascended.
 Return to the parking lot, always staying on paved paths.